Estimation of the long-run variance of nonlinear time series with an application to change point analysis: Introduction

+with the convention that $\sin(\pi r/(n/m))/(\pi r/(n/m))=1$ when $r=0$.
+Daniell's lag window $w(r)=\sin(\pi r)/(\pi r)$ is of the scale parameter form so the asymptotic normality of Daniell's estimator for nonlinear time series follows directly from the currently available results (see Theorem~2 of \citet{liu:wu:2010}), unlike the asymptotic normality of the estimator $Q_n$.

+In this paper, we establish the asymptotic normality of $Q_n$ for general nonlinear moving averages and present an application to change point analysis.
+We note that \citet{brillinger:1969} considers an estimator similar to \eqref{e:Qn} (see his equation (6.6)), but for a fixed $m$, and \eqref{e:Qn} is not even consistent then.
+Our proofs are based on a general central limit theorem for quadratic forms established by \citet{liu:wu:2010}, which we state as Theorem~\ref{thm:liu:wu:2010:6}.

+The relationship between the lag window estimator at any frequency $\og$ and the periodogram ordinates is explained in Section 6.2.3 of \citet{priestley:1981} and Section 3 of \citet{shao:wu:2007b}, among others.
+To emphasize the difference, we note that the lag window estimator can be expressed as $\hat{f}(\og) = \int_{-\pi}^\pi K_n(\og - \la) I_n(\la) d\la$, so it involves all frequencies.
+On the other hand, the quadratic form of the lag window estimator involves only the terms $X_t X_\tau$ with $|t-\tau|\le \ell_n$, whereas the smoothed periodogram involves these terms with all indexes $t, \tau$.
+These differences explain why different techniques of proof must be used for these two classes of estimators.

 The paper is organized as follows.
 In Section \ref{s:pre}, we introduce the objects we study.
-Section \ref{s:est} contains the main theorems, while Section \ref{s:cpa} presents an application to change point analysis.
-All proofs are collected in Section \ref{s:p}.
-Graphs and Tables of a small simulation study validating our asymptotic theory in finite samples are presented in online Supporting Information.
+Section \ref{s:est} contains the main theorems, while Sections \ref{s:cpa} and \ref{s:sim} present, respectively, a theoretical application to change point analysis and a related, small simulation study.
+All proofs are collected in Section~\ref{s:p}, which also contains a central limit theorem for weighted sums of the periodogram ordinates that we use in our proofs, and that is also of independent interest.
+Graphs and Tables related to the simulation study are presented in online Supporting Information.